Goddess of the Night (Hurrian): Worship

 The Goddess of the Night was worshiped in Kizzuwatna.
 Various members of clergy dedicated to her are attested in known texts, including SANGA priests, two of whom, Ilī-ma-abī and Ulippi are known by name.
-Additionally, the term katra or katri denoted a class of clergy involved in the worship of both of this goddess (as well as Ishara).
+Additionally, the term katra or katri denoted a class of clergy involved in the worship of both of this goddess (as well as Išḫara).
 One katra known by name was Arazakiti.
 She apparently was a co-author of one of the ritual texts pertaining to the Goddess of the Night.